dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 The National Chair(s) shall be the primary spokesperson(s) for the organization, reporting directly to the National Political Committee.
 Following the National Convention where this Section is adopted or if the position of National Chair or Co-Chair becomes vacant between conventions, a National Chair or Co-Chairs may be selected by a 2/3 vote of the National Political Committee.

-## Article VII.
+## Article VIII.
 National Activist Conference
 ### Section 1.
 A National Activist Conference shall be held at least once between Conventions in the year in which a Convention is not held.